Fiskless/Month-Salary/README.md

 For API HeadHunter you don't need secret key.

 For API SuperJob you need one.
 In order to get it you should register application by following this link: https://api.superjob.ru/register/.
 You can use any data, nobody will check it.
 After registrate your appliction data will be as shown below.
 We are interested in "Secret key" in chapter "Access options".
-The example of "Secret key" is in file example.end in directory of this project.
+The example of "Secret key" is in file example.env in directory of this project.
  ````
 Application options